cloud-gov/cg-site/content/intro/technology/appropriate-deployments.md

 menu:
   main:
     parent: technology
-title: Is the cloud.gov PaaS appropriate for deploying things that don’t look like websites?
+title: What’s it appropriate for?
 weight: 10
 ---